Carol Tallon, founder of PLACEengage.com, Your Virtual Town Hall.

 Placemaking is not a new concept, the term itself has been used for decades to describe a more holistic approach to urban development.
 Originally, placemaking was focussed solely on the public realm.
 Today, designers of place know that the public realm is only a part of what makes a place.
 When you explore further, it is difficult to see where placemaking starts and ends, if, in fact, it ends at all.

-The single placemaking absolute I know to be true is that is that any place is the sum total of its people.
+The single placemaking absolute I know to be true is that any place is the sum total of its people.
 To me, it has always been about involving the community and really engaging with them on a practical level to deliver workable design and implementation of new spaces.
 This type of collaboration has proven to be hugely beneficial to local communities and stakeholders.
-And place-making is not only about creating new spaces, very often, it is about improving or reimaging the existing areas.
+And place-making is not only about creating new spaces, very often, but it is also about improving or reimaging the existing areas.
 The first step is always to understand the space, the people and how those people currently use it.
-The next step it to conceive of the potential; how might it look, how might it be used, who else might come forward to use it?
+The next step is to conceive of the potential; how might it look, how might it be used, who else might come forward to use it?
 Meeting local residents and identifying stakeholders is key to fully understanding the space as it is.

 While it can be a lengthy process with so many stakeholders involved, this is not a bad thing.
 Placemaking done well sets the tone of the area for many years and decades into the future.
 This is simply too important, for too many people, not to get it right.